 Spain, meanwhile, pressed the United States to return the schooner to its Cuban owners, concede that the U. S. courts had no jurisdiction over Spanish subjects, and return the Amistads to Havana.
 The Van Buren Administration was anxious to comply with the Spanish demands, but there was this matter of due process of law.
 The Administration, through District Attorney Holabird, crafted legal arguments that it hoped would produce the results sought by Spain.

-let him decide this matter that bore heavily on the relations between
+him decide this matter that bore heavily on the

-right to reduce [the Africans] to slavery" and the United States should
+reduce [the Africans] to slavery" and the United States

-never stoop so low as to become a "slave-catcher for foreign
+should never stoop so low as to become a "slave-catcher

 to consider the criminal charges.